 Considered the world’s first skyscraper, the Home Insurance Building changed the course of architecture, engineering, and construction forever by demonstrating that steel was a viable building material and steel-frame construction a viable technique.
 It was only 10 stories (138 feet) high, but was the forebear to every tall building constructed since—including the current world’s tallest building: the Burj Khalifa in Dubai, at 206 stories and more than half a mile tall.

-More than 130 years later, steel and steel frame remain kings in construction.
+More than 130 years later, steel and steel frame remain kings in skyscraper construction.
 But innovations in composite carbon-fiber materials and robotic-fabrication techniques could mean a new despot will soon unseat them.
 And if research occurring at Autodesk BUILD (Building, Innovation, Learning, and Design) Space in Boston is any indication, it could be just as transformative.

 One of the most promising composites for the future of building is carbon fiber.
 A polymer comprising long, thin strands of carbon atoms bound together in a crystalline formation—each strand thinner than a human hair—it’s lighter than steel, five times stronger, and twice as stiff.
 As such, it’s particularly popular among manufacturers, who twist its strands together like yarn that can be woven into fabric or molded into permanent shapes.
 This process is used for everything from bike frames, fishing poles, and aircraft wings to race-car bodies, golf-club shafts, and sailboat masts.

 “Carbon fiber and other composite materials are highly performative, meaning they have a very small weight but can take enormous loads,” says architect and recent BUILD Space resident Simon Kim, principal at Ibañez Kim, an architecture and design firm in Cambridge, Massachusetts.